richardthorp/rodeo/README.md

 The FieldsRequiredForm class found in forms.py was copied from the [WTForms Github Repository](https://github.com/wtforms/wtforms/issues/477) and provided by user [chivalry](https://github.com/chivalry)

-There was an issue with the navigation links pushing neighboring links across the page when the hover pseudo class added a bold effect.
+There was an issue with the navigation links pushing neighbouring links across the page when the hover pseudo class added a bold effect.
 A fix for this issue was found [here](https://pupungbp.com/how-to-give-bold-on-hover-without-shifting-another-element/)

 [This video](https://www.youtube.com/watch?v=DsgAuceHha4&ab_channel=PrettyPrinted) by Pretty Printed was invaluable in showing me how to upload files to MongoDB, and [this article](https://javascript.info/file) helped me understand how to access file data from a file input.

 ### Content
-The illustrations of the Rodeo Hot Sauce bottle found on the index, login and register pages was provided by [Ellie Fulcher](https://www.instagram.com/ellie.f.illustration/)
+The illustrations of the Rodeo Hot Sauce bottle found on the index, login and register pages were provided by [Ellie Fulcher](https://www.instagram.com/ellie.f.illustration/)

 The image of soup found in the mockups was taken by [calamaffia](https://unsplash.com/@calajay)